Shay-Sh/BizOSV1/PLAN_STATUS.md

 - **Risks**: None identified

 ## Notes
-- Database schema has been designed with extensibility in mind
+- Successfully deployed to Vercel
-- Added support for different agent roles (executor, manager, tool)
+- Supabase integration with Vercel completed
-- Schema includes tables for all major platform features
+- Need to fix authentication flow routing

 ## Last Updated
 <!-- Will be updated with each status change -->
-Date: 2024-06-13
+Date: 2025-04-25